-Ten tracks of audio and MIDI can be recorded simultaneously for complete control of the drum kit sound in the music mix.
+Ten tracks of audio and MIDI can be recorded simultaneously into a DAW, as a result, you get complete control of the drum kit sound in the music mix.

 A great feature of the USB interface in the TD-50 is the ability to route multichannel audio with MIDI back to the TD-50 via for realtime monitoring or triggering of the TD-50 sound engine while recording.